pachyderm/pachyderm/doc/fundamentals/incrementality.md

 Pachyderm performs computations in an incremental fashion.
 That is, rather than computing a result all at once, it computes it in small pieces and then stitches those pieces together to form results.
-This allows Pachyderm reuse results and compute things much more efficiently than traditional systems, which are forced to compute everything from scratch during every job.
+This allows Pachyderm to reuse results and compute things much more efficiently than traditional systems, which are forced to compute everything from scratch during every job.